Respiratory Syncytial Virus (RSV) Vaccination

 If you are pregnant and would like to have the RSV vaccination, please contact the practice for an appointment.

-7. When are the Covid and Flu Vaccinations?
+7. When are the Covid & RSV Vaccinations?

-Your Covid and Flu vaccinations have been ordered.
+Your Covid and RSV vaccinations have been ordered.
 We will be inviting all eligible patient in the next few weeks.
-The clinics will be held in the first two weeks of October.
+The clinics will be held in April.
 For more information regarding Our Covid and Flu clinics got to Covid-19 Vaccination (mendipvale.nhs.uk)